Estimated reading time: 6 minutes

 His words left an indelible mark on my life, “I am going to try and try again because the moment I give up is the moment I fail”.
 Today I press on through a plethora of difficult circumstances, both personally and financially and in the teams I work with, resolute in my thinking, not to give up and not alone.
 As an active partner of the Swiss Leaders Group, and a member of the John Maxwell Team Mentorship Program – upwards and onwards we march.

 3 Advantages of Listening to Motivational Speakers

 The John Maxwell Team’s motivational speaking arena is flooded with very prominent and diverse speakers such as Nick Vujicic, John Maxwell, Paul Martinelli and many others, the list is too long to mention all of them here.
 Some of them prefer public talks and storytelling, while others write books, e-books, and even do podcasts and webinars, among other modes.
 You do not have to spend thousands of dollars to listen to a motivational talk today.
-One can start the search for these talks on social media, through platforms such as YouTube or Instagram, or by taking some training through the John Maxwell Team and Swiss Leaders Group.
+One can start searching for these talks on social media, through platforms such as YouTube or Instagram, or by training through Swiss Leaders Group.
 However, I do exhort you to encourage team members or teams who face struggles to do more fun activities as a team or go to a motivational speaking conference together.

 The following are some of the advantages of being acquainted with motivational speakers.

 - It helps us understand the importance of failure: Most people fail to realise that humanity is doomed to failure.
 Thus, whether we like it or not, we will ALL fail in one way or another.
 The most successful people and teams have had to hit rock bottom for them to motivate themselves back to success.
 In reality, failure is just a disguised form of success and necessary for our growth and development.